emad-49/pdsnd_github/README.md

 Python 3, NumPy, and pandas

 ### Files used
+bikeshare.py : this file have all the code you need

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.